ton-community/ton-docs/docs/develop/smart-contracts/guidelines/random-number-generation.md

 ## Is this method 100% secure?

 While it certainly helps, there's still a chance of manipulation if an intruder has control over several validators simultaneously.
 In this case, they might, with some probability, [affect](/develop/smart-contracts/security/random#conclusion) the _seed_, which the random number depends on.
 Even if this probability is extremely small, it's still worth considering.

+With the latest TVM upgrade, the introduction of new values to the `c7` register can further boost the security of random number generation.
+Specifically, the upgrade adds information about the last 16 masterchain blocks to the `c7` register.

+The masterchain block information, due to its constantly changing nature, can serve as an additional source of entropy for random number generation.
+By incorporating this data into your randomness algorithm, you can create numbers that are even harder for potential adversaries to predict.

+For more detailed information on this TVM upgrade, please refer to [TVM Upgrade](/learn/tvm-instructions/tvm-upgrade).